dawson-b23/HHDocs/docs/llm-usage.md

 ## Troubleshooting

 - **App Not Starting**: Check Docker logs; ensure env vars are set correctly.
+Contact whoever is in charge of the app.
 - **Auth Issues**: Verify Supabase is running and keys match.
 - **Query Failures**: If LLM errors, check Ollama service.
-For ChromaDB, ensure data is ingested.
+For ChromaDB, ensure data is ingested and ChromaDB didn't crash.

 For support, contact intern@hhmoldsinc.com or check the linked docs.
 This app is for internal H&H use— please report bugs promptly.